MICHIGAN CHARITABLE REMAINDER TRUST

 Read more about ERISA on free ERISA.com

-Her late husband's Defined Pension Plan was rolled over into an Individual Retirement Account (IRA).
-She was not consulted and I did not sign off from the Defined Pension Plan.
-Her rights have been violated!
-JPMorgan Chase is determined to give the IRA to the trust.
 Where are her rights?
 ERISA is the law in USA.
-However, the bank is allowed to be above the law and can simply confiscate the assets.
+However, JPMorgan Chase Bank is allowed to be above the law and can simply confiscate the assets.
 Even the court's will not allow a claimant to touch an IRA.
 Absolutely incredible!

-JPMorgan Chase claims, her husband made the trust the beneficiary of the IRA.
-Let's see the documents for confirmation.
+J.P.Morgan Chase claims, her husband made the trust the beneficiary of the IRA.
+Let's see the documents for confirmation!

 What is heart-breaking to her, is that her own personal funds are mixed up into her husbands assets!
 Her husband's attorney gave her assets to the charities without her consent.
 Unbelievable!

-Her husband invested her fathers gift's and inheritance in the stock market using his own social security number.
+Her husband invested her fathers gift's and inheritance in the stock market using his own Social Security number.

 Mary was the sole beneficiary on all those accounts.